status-im/status-web/apps/website/docs/your-profile-and-preferences/back-up-and-secure-your-recovery-phrase.md

 - **Use a hardware wallet**

   Hardware wallets add an extra layer of security to your recovery phrase.
-The [Keycard][about-keycard] hardware wallet integrates with the Status app and is compatible with all major cryptocurrencies.
+The [Keycard](../about-keycard.md) hardware wallet integrates with the Status app and is compatible with all major cryptocurrencies.

 - **Use multiple backups**